barbarer/py4e-int/_sources/dictionaries/dictionaries1.rst

    :answer_b: 4
    :answer_c: 5
    :correct: c
    :feedback_a: Try again!
+This is only the original amount of apples (1), but it must be increased by the amount of bananas (4)
    :feedback_b: Try again!
+This is only the amount of bananas (4), but we must add this to the number of apples (1).
    :feedback_c: Correct!
 The original amount of apples (1) is increased by the amount of bananas (4) to result in 5 apples.

    What is the value of fruits['apples'] when the code finishes running?